KJ-Labs/Eat-DA-BURGAH/README.md

 ## Installation

-        Step 1: Download the github repo.
-Step 2: Run NPM Install.
-Step 3: Run NPM install mySQL
+        N/A

 ## Usage

-        Step 1: Type in the name of the burger you want to add.
-Step 2: Click the Om Nom button to move the burger to eaten status.
+        Step 1: Navigate to this link > https://safe-fortress-44922.herokuapp.com/ Step 2: Type in the name of the burger you want to add.
+Step 3: Click the Om Nom button to move the burger to eaten status.

 ## License
 MIT